History of the New York City Subway: Lines

 On July 1, 1937, a third trunk line, the Crosstown Line, opened from Nassau Avenue to Bergen Street.
 Two years later, on December 15, 1940, local service was begun along the entire IND Sixth Avenue line, including its core part through Midtown Manhattan.

-Meanwhile, on the East Side, the need for the IND Second Avenue Line had been evident since 1919, when the New York Public Service Commission launched a study at the behest of engineer Daniel L. Turner to determine what improvements were needed in the city's public transport system.
+Meanwhile, on the East Side, the need for the Second Avenue Subway had been evident since 1919, when the New York Public Service Commission launched a study at the behest of engineer Daniel L. Turner to determine what improvements were needed in the city's public transport system.
 The Great Depression resulted in soaring costs, and the expansion became unmanageable, so it was not built along with the other three IND trunk lines.
 Construction on the first phase of the IND was already behind schedule, and the city and state were no longer able to provide funding.
 A scaled-down proposal including a turnoff at 34th Street and a connection crosstown was postponed in 1931.

 Further revision of the plan and more studies followed.
 By 1939, construction had been postponed indefinitely, and Second Avenue was relegated to "proposed" status.
 The 1939 plan for subway expansion took the line not only into the Bronx (by now as a single line to Throggs Neck) but also south into Brooklyn, connecting to the stub of the IND Fulton Street Line at Court Street.
 Construction of the line resumed in 1972 but was ended during the 1975 fiscal crisis, and work was again restarted in 2007.